BECOME AN EGG DONOR AT SHADY GROVE FERTILITY

 Will I be able to meet or talk to the recipient(s)?
 Can I know if they got pregnant?

-No. We are an anonymous program, therefore we do not allow communication between our donors and recipients.
+No. We are an unidentified program, therefore we do not allow communication between our donors and recipients.
 Once you have donated your eggs, you no longer have rights to them or to any information regarding their disposition.
 Following the egg retrieval, the eggs belong to the recipient(s).
 It would be a violation of their privacy if we shared information with you.

 Must I show my adult photograph?